-5.4 Indicator Title Percentage of licence applications for listed-electronic products finalised within 30 working days Definition Quantification of the percentage of new applications finalised for licences to import listed electronic products lodged with the Regulator, as prescribed by the Hazardous Substances Act, as amended Source of Data Import licence applications, licences, and not-licensable letters Method of Calculation or Assessment Numerator: Number of new applications finalised within 30 working days ÷ Denominator: Number of new licence applications received due for finalisation within 30 working days as at the end of each quarter x 100 Means of Verification Line listing and supporting documentation (licence issued to applicants) thereof Assumptions All resources necessary for processing applications and measuring performance are available and function optimally Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance Maintaining the required levels of safety, quality and performance of imported listed electronic products to ensure the health and safety of patients, healthcare workers, and the public Indicator Responsibility Senior Manager: Medical Devices and Radiation Control
+5.4 Indicator Title Percentage of licence applications for listed-electronic products finalised within 30 working days Definition Quantification of the percentage finalised of new applications for licences to import listed electronic products lodged with the regulator as prescribed by the Hazardous Substances Act, 1973 (Act No. 15 of 1973), as amended.
+Source of Data Import licence applications, licences and not-licensable letters Method of Calculation or Numerator: Number of new applications finalised within 30 working days / Assessment Denominator: Number of new licence applications received due for finalisation within 30 working days as at the end of each quarter x 100 Means of Verification Line listing and supporting documentation (License issued to applicants) thereof Assumptions All resources necessary for processing applications and measuring performance are available and function optimally Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) No applicable Calculation Type Cumulative (year-to-date)n 30 working days Reporting Cycle Quarterly Desired Performance Maintaining the required levels of safety, quality and performance of imported listed electronic products to ensure health and safety of patients, healthcare workers, industry and the public90% of licence applications for listed electronic products are finalized within 30 working days Indicator Responsibility Senior Manager: Medical Devices and Radiation Control